-While serums are super helpful at improving skin suppleness, repairing its lipid barrier function and decreasing dryness.
+Serums are super helpful for improving skin suppleness, repairing its lipid barrier function and decreasing dryness.
 This serum recipe is now one of my all-time favorites, especially during the summer when my skin is constantly being pelted by the sun.
 Thanks to a blend of rosehip, frankincense and pumpkin seed oils, it helps combat free radicals and repair damaged skin, as well as lighten scars, sun spots and discoloration.

 How to Make a DIY Repair Serum